marloBruder/mmt1/README.md

 ## Installation

+Simply head to the latest release and download your required file type:

+Note: You will most likely get a popup saying that mmt1 is an untrusted application.
+This is because I'm not registered as a developer with either Microsoft nor Apple (which would cost quite a lot).

+### Windows

+For Windows you can either download the `.exe` or `.msi` installer and run it.

+### Linux

+For Linux you can either download the `.deb`, `.rpm` or `.AppImage` installer and run it.

+### MacOS

+WARNING: I have not yet been able to test mmt1 on MacOS.
+In theory, there should be nothing that can go wrong, but nevertheless use with caution.

+For MacOS you can either download the `.dmg` or `.app.tar.gz` installer and run it.

 ## Features

 - A build in theorem explorer: Including all the features you know from the web pages: Such as axiom/definition dependencies, references, indention, theorem numbers, etc.